couchbase/couchbase-operator/docs/dev/development.md

 # Development

-These are instrutions to create the Docker image and build the operator.
+These are instructions to create the Docker image and build the operator.
 As a user, you should not need to do this.

 ## Install Dependencies